mkhbragg/afaik/posts/design-considerations-for-color-blindness.md

 author: Mariah Bragg
 summary: "[You only need to follow one rule]"
 tags:
-  - WEB ACCESSIBILITY
+  - web accessibility
-  - WCAG
+  - wcag
-  - DESIGN
+  - design
-  - DEVELOPMENT
+  - development
-  - VISION
+  - vision
 ---

 # **Do not use color alone to communicate information.**